A geometrical description of untwisted 3d Dijkgraaf-Witten TQFT with defects: Introduction

 While most of the results are obtained by homotopy theoretic methods, they can be expressed in a simple way and have a clear geometric interpretation.
 In particular, the formalism allows one to efficiently and straightforwardly compute the vector spaces associated to stratified surfaces and the linear maps assigned to cobordisms between them.
 This is rather difficult in other formalisms, and we illustrate this with a number of examples.
 Although choices of triangulations or cell decompositions are not required, we show that making such choices results in a simple graph gauge theoretical formulation of the defect TQFT.
 This allows in particular a direct application to quantum double models with defects.
 We hope that our formalism can help to bridge a gap between more abstract approaches and concrete geometric applications.

-{\bf Construction of the defect TQFT}\\ The TQFT is constructed in two steps.
+\textbf{Construction of the defect TQFT}\\ The TQFT is constructed in two steps.
 The first step involves only the defect data associated to strata of codimensions 0 and 1, referred to as \emph{classical defect data}.
 It constructs with this data for each stratified surface or cobordism $X$ a gauge groupoid $\A^X\sslash \G^X$, an action groupoid with gauge configurations as objects and gauge transformations as morphisms.
 We show (Theorem \ref{th:classcobfunc}) that this assignment defines a symmetric monoidal functor $C:\mathrm{Cob}_3^{\mathrm{def}}\to\mathrm{span}^{\mathrm{fib}}(\Grpd)$ into the category of fibrant spans of essentially finite groupoids.
+The fibrancy of these spans has a direct gauge theoretical interpretation, namely that gauge transformations at the boundary extend to the bulk.

 Concretely, these gauge groupoids are obtained as follows.
 We encode the combinatorics of the stratification of $X$ in a graded graph $Q^X$, whose vertices represent the strata and whose edges describe local incidence of lower-dimensional strata to higher-dimensional ones.
 We also consider the category $\maq^X$ freely generated by this graph.
 The classical defect data then defines a functor $D^X:\maq^X\to \Grpd$ that assigns to each stratum a groupoid constructed from the classical defect data.
 By associating to each stratum $s$ of $X$ a {topological space} $\hat s$ constructed from $s$, we obtain another functor $T^X:\maq^X\to \Grpd$ that describes the topology of the stratification and assigns to each stratum $s$ the fundamental groupoid of $\hat s$.
 The gauge groupoid $\A^X\sslash \G^X$ is then defined as the end of the functor $\HOM_\Grpd (T^X,D^X):\maq^{Xop}\times\maq^X\to \Grpd$.